codythegreat/dss/README.md

 + url detection and selection with H/L
 + markdown style text parsing (optional, enabled by flag)
 + quick fade animations (quick as in non-intrusive when rapidly switching through slides)
-+ searching (search will find first instance of search criteria on a prior/following slide)

 ### Installation